 The Chemetron fixed plant systems are designed to provide consistently high quality welds, maximum productivity and a safe working environment.

-Chemetron DC welding heads are powered by a self-contained CaterpillarŪ 3406 diesel generator rated at 300 kW which yields approximately 40,000 amps for welding.
-The replaces the need for the larger 365 kW required for AC machines that yield only 25,000 amps for welding.
-It also uses all 3 phases instead of just one phase as used in AC welders to reduce the size of the generator.
+Chemetron DC welding heads are powered by a self-contained Cat® 3406 diesel generator rated at 300 kW, which yields approximately 40,000 amps for welding.
+This replaces the need for the larger 365 kW required for AC machines that yield only 25,000 amps for welding.
+It also uses all three phases instead of just one phase as used in AC welders to reduce the size of the generator.
 This puts an even load on the generator to reduce wear and tear and eventual maintenance costs.
 This system is designed for cold weather operation and equipped with an ether starting system.
-The generator output control system is modified to ensure that a balanced system exists when operating in a single phase mode.
+The generator output control system is modified to ensure a balanced system exists when operating in a single phase mode.
 All operating controls, coolers, batteries, etc. are included with the generator unit plus a 110 volt secondary system to power the system controls.

 An electrically driven chiller unit is provided to control the welding head operating temperatures within preset limits.
 Chiller operation is automatic and has adjustable temperature settings.